keithalewis/math/opm.md

 you make money acquiring the initial position and never lose money at the end of the period.

-Some authors define arbitrage as a portfolio satisfying ${\xi\cdot x = 0}$ and
-${\xi\cdot C\ge0}$ is strictly positive on some set having positive probability.
+Some authors define arbitrage as a portfolio satisfying ${\xi\cdot x = 0}$ and ${\xi\cdot C\ge0}$ is strictly positive on some set having positive probability.
 We haven't specified a probability measure so we can't use this definition.
 Moreover, no trader would consider this to be an arbitrage anyway.
-Even though the position costs nothing other than agita to put on, the above definition has nothing definite to say about how much they will make nor how likely it is they will make it.
+Even though the position costs nothing other than the usual agita to put on, the above definition has nothing definite to say about how much they will make nor how likely it is they will make it.

 Our stronger probability-free definition is still not good enough for traders and risk managers.
 Even though ${\xi\cdot x}$ is strictly